Allied Health Solutions Medical Group

 Depression is much more than just a prolonged feeling of sadness, for unlike other blue moods, there’s often no logical explanation for the heavy weight you feel.
-Dr. Joseph Pierson and the healthcare professionals at Allied Health Solutions, with offices on Wilshire and Santa Rosalia Drive in Los Angeles, can diagnose, treat, and connect you with other healthcare professionals to relieve your burden of depression.
+The Healthcare Professionals at Allied Health Solutions, with an office in Inglewood, CA, can diagnose, treat, and connect you with other Healthcare Professionals to relieve your burden of depression.
 Book online or call today for an appointment.

 Though the heavy feelings of sadness that typify depression may be shared with other conditions, such as grief and bereavement, depression is much more persistent, with few periods of relief.
 Though it’s not fully understood why, when you suffer from depression, there are typically physical changes to your brain.